-People who struggle with anxiety tend to also struggle with getting high-quality sleep.
+People who struggle with anxiety and depression tend to also struggle with getting high-quality sleep.
 As sleep deprivation can also impact mood regulation, it often becomes a vicious cycle that culminates in feelings of perpetual exhaustion and unrest.

 Fortunately, there are many natural ways to help offset your anxiety and get better sleep with a few small habit changes.
 Here are some of the smartest ways to deal with anxiety, so you can get the sleep you need.